bbauska/W3Cx-3of5/README.md

 This input type is very interesting as it provides default validation behaviors:

-If the value entered looks like an email address (contains a "@"...), the field is *valid*, and gets the pseudo CSS class  :valid
+If the value entered looks like an email address (contains a "@"...), the field is <i>valid</i>, and gets the pseudo CSS class  :valid

-If the value entered does not contain an "@", and does not look like an email address, the field is *invalid* and gets the pseudo CSS class :invalid
+If the value entered does not contain an "@", and does not look like an email address, the field is <i>invalid</i> and gets the pseudo CSS class :invalid

 See the next example to see this in action.
 More details will be presented in a later section dedicated to form validation.